ClinicalEpigeneticsLaboratory/accs-pancancer-model/README.md

 #### Inference workflow
-The inference workflow includes the following five main steps:
+The inference workflow includes the following five main steps (they are not obligatory and different models registered within MbCC could differ in number of processing steps):
 1. Loading, normalizing, and masking probes from Idat files
 2. Imputing missing data
 3. Data engineering